ChalmersGU-data-structure-courses/dsabook/src/markdown/11-hash-tables/00-introduction.md

 # Hash tables {#hash-tables}

 ::: TODO
-- Split into files
-- Decide what to do about the level 3
+- Decide what to do about the level 3 subsections
 - References for: Sets and maps, Linked lists, avl-trees...
-- Internal references to later chapters.
+- Internal references to later sections from overview.
 SepChain->complexity.
 - Decide where to introduce pseudo-code
-- Terminology: Index/position, cell/position/whatever, entry (for (K,V) pairs)
+- Terminology: Index/position, cell/position/whatever, entry (for (K,V) pairs), ...
 :::